promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 Promptfoo provides several plugins to test for vulnerabilities related to insecure plugin design:

+- BOFA (Broken Object-Level Authorization) Testing
+- BFLA (Broken Function-Level Authorization) Testing
 - RBAC (Role-Based Access Control) Testing
 - SQL injection
 - Shell injection
 - Debug access

+As a rule of thumb, think about the [OWASP Top 10 for API](https://owasp.org/www-project-api-security/) when thinking about how to test for insecure plugin design.

 Example configuration: